 However, girls who instead hear that both genders are equally capable in math have been shown to have a positive effect on girls' achievements in math tests.
 Thus, performance differences between both genders disappear.

 #3 Gender pay gap

 You could think that we are over the gender pay gap, but that is not the case.
 Many women in the tech industry say they believe men earn more than women.
-In a study of UK based companies, it showed that women have a significantly lower salary in certain technical positions:
+In a study of UK-based companies, it showed that women have significantly lower salaries in certain technical positions:

 Business development – 27%